pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="STEWART">MR. STEWART</span>: The best thing I can do is tell you
 what we are doing, and probably all the other agencies here can tell their own stories better than I can.
-The particular survey that has been mentioned is one we are making for the <span style="page" id="page70">[p.70]</span> Carnegie Corporation.
+The particular survey that has been mentioned is one we are making for the <span class="page" id="page70">[p.70]</span> Carnegie Corporation.
 I hope to get a report to that organization by the end of the present month.
 Some of the information that came in is confidential in nature but such of it as is not confidential I should be glad to make available in the raw to your Continuation Committee if it wants to make an analysis